-This report contains, by river system and species, the 2016 salmon run outlooks, spawning escapement goals, a summary of harvest sharing objectives, and an outline of management procedures to be used during the 2016 fisheries.
+This report contains, by river system and species, the 2017 salmon run outlooks, spawning escapement goals, a summary of harvest sharing objectives, and an outline of management procedures to be used during the 2017 fisheries.
 Numerical forecasts are presented for: Stikine River sockeye and large Chinook salmon and Taku River large Chinook salmon as required by the PST; Taku sockeye and coho salmon; and Alsek sockeye and Chinook salmon.
 Outlooks for other stocks are given qualitatively with reference to brood year escapement data where available.
-This report also contains joint plans for fry stocks and egg collections and a detailed list of proposed field projects for 2016, identifying agency responsibility and contacts for the various functions within the projects.
+This report also contains joint plans for fry stocks and egg collections and a detailed list of proposed field projects for 2017, identifying agency responsibility and contacts for the various functions within the projects.
+Information shown for 2016 and 2017 is preliminary.